demisto/content/Widgets/widget-Pagebreak_CHANGELOG.md

 ## [Unreleased]
-- fixed an issue in page break widget for pdf and doc reports.
+Fixed an issue in page break widget for pdf and doc reports.

 ## [19.11.0] - 2019-11-12
 #### New Widget